Why did Japan take so long to start vaccination against Covid-19 despite the impending Olympics? | ExBulletin

 December 31, World Health Organization (WHO) has also approved the Pfizer-BioNTech vaccine for emergency use.

 Japan’s approval came six weeks later, on February 14, after a small national test with 160 participants showed results consistent with the international test.
 By Japanese standards, approval was immediate.
-This process usually takes one to two years.
+This process can typically take a year or two.
 But critics say the delay has spent valuable time on the government.

 “With a sample size of 160 people, we don’t have any scientific evidence of efficacy or safety (of the vaccine),” said Shibuya of King’s College.